 Book Buddies can work successfully with children to address reading difficulties and boost their reading age.
 The reading scheme supports the acquisition of good reading skills and is designed to improve the way children read, enabling them to be independent problem-solvers who read with understanding and enjoyment.

 Book Buddies is a targeted, time-limited, one-to-one intervention.

 We are looking for parents, carers, grandparents, aunts, uncles and other grown-ups to read with our children at Air Balloon Hill.

 Do you have any spare time to support children with their reading?
 We offer full training, support and sometimes tea and biscuits!
 If you would like to find out more, please contact

 We will carry out an enhanced DBS check for all volunteers, as it is requirement

-Below is a supporting video of Miss Cox reading a RR 11 (reading recovery levelled book) with one of our younger children.
+Below is a supporting video of Mrs Cox reading a RR 11 (reading recovery levelled book) with one of our younger children.